adjust/android_sdk/README.md

 Certain services (such as Google Analytics) require you to coordinate Device and Client IDs in order to prevent duplicate reporting.

-To obtain the IDFA, call the function `idfa`:

-If you need to obtain the Google Advertising ID, There is a restriction that only allows it to be read in a background thread.
+If you need to obtain the Google Advertising ID, there is a restriction that only allows it to be read in a background thread.
- If you call the function `getGoogleAdId` with the context and a `OnDeviceIdsRead` instance, it will work in any situation
+ If you call the function `getGoogleAdId` with the context and a `OnDeviceIdsRead` instance, it will work in any situation:

 ```java
 Adjust.getGoogleAdId(this, new OnDeviceIdsRead() {